ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 Thanks to the CanaryMod team and Higgins for their great resources that allow kids to learn to build mods in Minecraft with Javascript code.
 The origin tutorial is here: https://github.com/walterhiggins/ScriptCraft/blob/master/docs/YoungPersonsGuideToProgrammingMinecraft.md

-However, the tutorial skips over some crucial steps to setup CanaryMod and Scriptcraft and that will get almost anybody running into several roadblocks.
+However, the tutorial skips over some crucial steps to setup CanaryMod and Scriptcraft that will get almost anybody running into several roadblocks.
 This is my version that adds a few extra steps to the original installation guide.

 ##Installation